Hey, good afternoon to you or good morning, depending on your time zone.

 And the freedom and prosperity that we enjoy is basically based in self-sacrificial love.

-And uh I I'm seeing here that lawmakers are basically eroding the foundation of faith that gave them the opportunity to become a lawmaker.
+And I'm seeing here that lawmakers are basically eroding the foundation of faith that gave them the opportunity to become a lawmaker.

-Well, now you uh you you're calling about the Supreme Court's uh Ten Commandments decisions today.
+Well, now, you're calling about the Supreme Court's Ten Commandments decisions today?

 Yes, I am.

-All right, it's interesting you called them lawmakers.
+All right, it's interesting you call them lawmakers.

-Because that's that's exactly what some people think they have become.
+Because that's exactly what some people think they have become.

-Let's think with a court in this case.
+Let's think with the court in this case.

-Uh the uh the the these decisions are incoherent, and I will guarantee you that that and I haven't read uh all of the opinions in either case, so I can't guarantee, but I'd be very surprised if uh reasoning such as yours was used by anybody in uh in this decision.
+And I will guarantee you that, and I haven't read all of the opinions in either case, so I can't guarantee you, but I'd be very surprised if reasoning such as yours was used by anybody in this decision.

-Uh I I think I think this is on the one side you've got the personal prop policy preferences of one side of the uh decision, and you've got other justices winning or losing side doing what they think is right under the Constitution.
+I think this is on the one side, you've got the personal policy preferences of one side of the decision, and you've got other justices winning or losing side doing what they think is right under the Constitution.

-Now when you come to lawmakers, when you start talking about members of Congress uh and trying to take God out of everything public, I think you have a point uh even before you get to uh asking uh young people to defend the country.
+you come to lawmakers when you start talking about members of Congress and trying to take God out of everything public, I think you have a point even before you get to asking young people to defend the country.

 It was nothing more than a thank you to God.

-You you couldn't anymore read George Washington, the president today couldn't do what George Washington did in the Thanksgiving proclamation without some lawmaker raising holy hell about it, or some civil rights or civil liberties group raising holy hell about it as a violation of separation of church and state.
+The president today couldn't do what George Washington did in the Thanksgiving proclamation without some lawmaker raising holy hell about it or some civil rights or civil liberties group raising holy hell about it as a violation of separation of church and state.

 My fear is that we have more and more lawmakers who'll never ask you to do it, period, because they won't think it's worthwhile or necessary.